cyberark/conjur/docs/integrations/puppet.md

 ### Establishing machine identity

-In most cases we recommend bootstrapping Conjur machine identities with [Host Factory tokens](/api.html#host-factory).
+For managing servers and VMs (but not containers) we recommend bootstrapping Conjur machine identities with [Host Factory tokens](/api.html#host-factory).
-Nodes inherit the permissions of the layer for which the Host Factory token was generated.
+Machines inherit the permissions of the Conjur Layer for which the Host Factory token was generated.
 Machine identity can also be bootstrapped before Puppet runs, when a machine is created.

 To apply machine identity with this module, set variables `authn_login` and